atick-faisal/label-studio/docs/source/tutorials/tesseract.md

       heartexlabs/label-studio:latest
    ```
    If you're using local file serving, be sure to [get a copy of the API token](https://labelstud.io/guide/user_account#Access-token) from
-   Label Studio to connect the model.
+   Annotation Hub to connect the model.

-### 2. Create a Label Studio project
+### 2. Create a Annotation Hub project

 Create a new project for Tesseract OCR.
 In the project **Settings** set up the **Labeling Interface**.